Best Cut Out Cookies

 They’re very similar to my Simple Sugar Cookie Recipe that I decorate with frosting and Christmas sprinkles, but these are even more flawless.

+They are classic sugar cookies that take well to all sorts of cookie shapes.
 Decorating cut out cookies is the ultimate arts & crafts type activity that you get to EAT afterwards.
+Kids and adults love it equally as much!

 Next, add an egg, vanilla extract and almond extract:

-You can truly do any shape you’d like, and I even do many different shapes with one batch of dough.
+Also, here you can truly do any shape you’d like, and I even do many different shapes with one batch of dough.

 Just organize them by size on baking sheets so you don’t have big and small shapes on the same sheet, since bake time will vary.

-More Favorite Cookies:
+More Favorite Cookie Recipes:

 You can see more of Bridget’s cookie designs on her blog, or in her first or second book.

-Can Cut Out Cookies be frozen?
 Yes, you can either freeze them cut and unbaked, and add a few minutes to baking time when you’re ready to cook them, or you can freeze them already baked, then thaw and serve.

-How to Cut Out Cookies without cutters: There are many ways to get creative with this.
+There are many ways to get creative with this.
 For round shapes, you can use drinking glasses or measuring cups.
 If you don’t have those, you simple use a knife to cut squares or diamonds.

 Bridget's Cut Out Cookies